 Visitor visa refusal reasons

-When considering an application for a UK visitor visa, UK Visas and Immigration (UKVI) is looking to assess whether the applicant meets the eligibility and suitability requirements under this route.
+When considering an application for a UK visitor visa, UK Visas and Immigration (UKVI) is looking to assess whether you meet the eligibility and suitability requirements under this route.
+Applications will be decided on the basis of the information you provide on your application form, in your supporting documents and during the visa interview.

-Applications will be decided on the basis of the information given by the applicant on their application form, in their supporting documents and during the visa interview.
-This means that an applicant may be refused a visitor visa for a wide range of reasons, from failing to demonstrate that your activity is permissible under the route, to previously being in breach of the UK immigration rules.
+Visitor visa applications can be refused for a wide range of reasons, from failing to demonstrate that your activity is permissible under the route, to previously being in breach of the UK immigration rules.

 Under UK rules, a visitor is a person who is coming to the UK for a temporary purpose, usually for up to 6 months.
 They could be, for example, a tourist, coming to visit friends or family, or to carry out a permitted business activity.